Quantifying Environmental and Line-of-Sight Effects in Models of Strong Gravitational Lens Systems: Results

 A second key parameter of the main lens galaxy is the Einstein radius.
 Figure \ref{fig:recompare} shows model results for different values of the Einstein radius parameter $b$.
 As the Einstein radius increases, the constraints on the Hubble constant get stronger.
-Lenses with large Einstein radii produce stronger constraints on the ellipticity limiting the lens profile degeneracy, yielding a tighter distribution on the Hubble constant.
+Lenses with large Einstein radii produce stronger constraints on the ellipticity, limiting the lens profile degeneracy, yielding a tighter distribution on the Hubble constant.

-One possible approach to using gravitational lensing for precision cosmology is to search for one or a few ``golden lenses'' to use to measure cosmological parameters.
-One consideration when choosing these lenses needs to be the environment.
-The results in Figures \ref{fig:ecompare} and \ref{fig:recompare} show that asymmetric image configurations, e.g., those produced by a highly elliptical main lens galaxies, are less sensitive to the lens profile degeneracy leading to improved constraints on the Hubble constant.

-The final system parameter we probe is the source position.
-In previous simulations, we have marginalized over the orientation of the main lens galaxy, which would wash out any trends we would ser in the source plane.
-Instead, we now fix the lens system to match the real RXJ1131. \citet{Suyu13} find the best fit parameters of RXJ1131 to be $b = 1.64$'', $\eta = 1.05$, $e = 0.237$, and $\theta_e = 115.8^{\circ}$.
-We generate mock data for this configuration and then perform a modeling analysis as above, again treating all ENV/LOS galaxies in the tidal approximation.
+The final lens system parameter we probe is the source position.
+In previous simulations, we have marginalized over the orientation of the main lens galaxy, which would wash out any trends we would see in the source plane.
+Instead, we now fix the main lens galaxy to match the real RXJ1131. \citet{Suyu13} find the best-fit parameters of RXJ1131 to be $b = 1.64$\arcsec, $\eta = 1.05$, $e = 0.237$, and $\theta_e = 115.8^{\circ}$.

-Figure \ref{fig:srcpos} shows the median and scatter in the best fit Hubble constant as a function of source position.
+Figure \ref{fig:srcpos} shows the median and scatter in the best-fit Hubble constant as a function of source position for the Lens+3D Tides models.
 The models do well when the source is near a caustic.
-However, near the center of the caustic, both sets of models have larger scatter in the recovered values for the Hubble constant.
+However, near the center, the models produce larger scatter in the recovered values for the Hubble constant.
 These source positions correspond to more symmetric image configurations, with the exact center producing an Einstein cross.
 Symmetric image configurations produce weaker constraints on the ellipticity than asymmetric image configurations and are therefore more susceptible to lens profile degeneracy as discussed above.

+One possible approach to using gravitational lensing for precision cosmology is to search for one or a few ``golden lenses'' to use to measure cosmological parameters.
+One consideration when choosing these lenses needs to be the environment.
+The results in Figures \ref{fig:ecompare}, \ref{fig:recompare}, and \ref{fig:srcpos} show that asymmetric image configurations, e.g., those produced by a highly elliptical main lens galaxies, are less sensitive to the lens profile degeneracy, leading to improved constraints on the Hubble constant.